lucbettaieb/SublimeLinter-roslint/README.md

 This is for ROS Indigo currently.
 You should be able to modify the indigo string inside things to make it work with Jade or other ROS releases.

+This plugin is very much in development!
+Please file issues and make pull requests!
 ## Installation
 SublimeLinter 3 must be installed in order to use this plugin.
 If SublimeLinter 3 is not installed, please follow the instructions [here][installation].